kpn/arq-prometheus/README.md

 ## Description

-This is an alpha release.
 The metrics exposed are the same as the health check.

 | Metric name             | Description                      |
 | ----------------------- | -------------------------------- |